hossam-magdy/ShortNotes-Vagrant-Boxes/README.md

 At each host a vagrant `ubuntu/trusty64` is initialized, the box file will be downloaded.

-## 3- Set the ".box" file as the box of "ubuntu/trusty64" machines:
+## 3- Set the ".box" of "ubuntu/trusty64" machines:
 Run command:

 `vagrant box add PATH_TO_BOX_FILE --name "ubuntu/trusty64"`